Extended Producer Responsibility (EPR) for textiles

 Explore some of the most frequently asked questions surrouding Textiles EPR policy.

-Extended Producer Responsibility (EPR) in textiles is a policy that means manufacturers, retailers, and importers from industry sectors like fashion are legally required to manage the entire lifecycle of a product.
+Extended Producer Responsibility (EPR) in textiles is a policy that means manufacturers, retailers, and importers from industry sectors like fashion are legally required to manage the entire lifecycle of products.

-This means companies will be reporting on data metrics on their products such as recycling and waste disposal, rather than leaving it to consumers or municipalities systems at the collection stage.
+This means companies operating in sectors like fashion, will be reporting data metrics on their products such as recycling and waste disposal, rather than leaving it to consumers or municipalities systems at the collection stage.

 Textile Extended Producer Responsibility (EPR) is already in effect in several regions around the world.